News

 People using TERN: Margarita Goumas

-A project officer in Parks Australia’s Biodiversity Science and Knowledge Management section is using TERN’s data infrastructure to make national environmental data openly accessible.
+A project officer in Parks Australia’s Biodiversity Science and Knowledge Management section is using TERN’s ecosystem data infrastructure to make national environmental data openly accessible.

 Over the past year Margarita Goumas has been working on an exciting project: her brief was to find the best way of publishing her agency’s ecological data and making sure that others could find them easily.